August 22, 2022

 One thing to remember about ... indicators is that the new ones always seem to work far better than the old ones.
 This is because all ... indicators are tailored carefully to the idiosyncrasies of past booms and slumps.
 Little exceptions are built in that would have kept the followers they didn't have - because the indicators weren't yet invented - from losing the shirts they may or may not have had.
 This gives the new indicators almost perfect records.
 The old ones, suffering from the fact that no two market swings are exactly alike, look a little battered."
 Burton Crane (1959)

-For example, if an algorithm has a 20% maximum drawdown, it could easily produce a drawdown of 20-30% under real trading conditions.
-And you also have to expect that gains will be lower in reality, because less trades will work perfectly, which drags down profits.
+For example, if an algorithm has a 20% maximum drawdown, it could produce a drawdown of 30% under real trading conditions.
+If an algo exhibits 33% drawdown in a backtest, it might even produce 50% in real time, which is unacceptable.
+You also have to expect that gains will be lower in reality, because less trades will work perfectly, which drags down profits.
 This is perfectly normal, to be expected and nothing to worry about if the algo does not deviate extremely from past results.

-This 3D landscape visualizes the profits of a combination of 2 parameters.
-Mountains represent high profits.
-Water means loss.
-The peaks in the red area indicate outliers while the green zone contains more robust parameters.
+These 3D landscape visualize the profits of a combination of 2 parameters.
+Mountains represent high profits .Valleys mean less profit and water means loss.
+Left Image: The peaks in the red areas indicate outliers while the green zone contains more robust parameters.
+But overall this strategy is not very robust, because of the many spikes.
+Right Image: This strategy is quite robust, because it has smooth hills and not a single parameter produces a loss.

 When slightly varying the parameters of an algo, you can get a better impression of the real results that should be expected.
 It is usually more important to make sure that an algo works rather stable within certain parameter ranges.
 Within these ranges profits can easily drop by 50%.
-Sometimes merely 25-50% of what could be achieved under optimal conditions is the result of real trading.
+Sometimes merely 25-50% of what could be achieved under optimal conditions is the result of real trading if a strategy is fit too strongly to past data.
 You should always keep that in the back of your mind and not get too excited about fantastic backtest results.

 "Whichever way you review a strategy there will be a balancing between robustness and performance measures.
 It will be one-part science and one-part art. ...
 If I review a strategy with little or no out-of-sample performance but it shows ... robustness, through its versatility and good design, I’d allow a few of the performance measures to be less than desirable.
 If I feel a strategy, through its complexity, has been overly curve fitted I’d put it aside for no further consideration, despite ... how irresistible it looks."
 Brent Penfold